 - Mood swings and irritability

-How can I stop snoring from bothering my partner?
+How can I stop my snoring from bothering my partner?

 To alleviate couples turning into estranged bedfellows, there is encouraging sleep therapy to solve the sleep-loss issues.
 When a couple sees how insomnia has become a dividing factor in their relationship, pursuing treatment is the next step.
-Dr. Huff and his dedicated team have all the tools and guidance to turn your relationship around.
-One visit, one consultation, and a willingness on both bed partners will restore not only a decent night’s sleep, but can revive overall health and happiness for each person.
+Our expert sleep dentist Dr. Huff and his dedicated team have all the tools and guidance to turn your relationship around.
+One visit, one consultation, and a willingness from both bed partners will restore not only a decent night’s sleep but can revive overall health and happiness for each person.

 To schedule an appointment at our Kerrville office, contact us at (830) 715-4484 or fill out our convenient online contact form.
 We welcome patients from Ingram, Center Point, Camp Verde, and surrounding Kerr County, TX areas.